Keepin' it real at Castle

 A legend in its own time, Castle Mountain Resort is tucked away in the far southwest corner of Alberta, approximately 250 kilometres south of Calgary.
 Wedged between Castle Provincial Park and Castle Wildland Provincial Park in a raw and rugged region of wind-blasted beauty, Castle Mountain Resort isn't a new kid on the block.
 It's been around since 1965.
 And, even though it sometimes flies under the radar, it has a legion of loyal followers.

-Famous for its non-stop, thigh-burning, steep-and-deep fall lines peppered with pine – some of the longest in North America – Castle Mountain is a skier's ski resort.
-While newbies and “cruisers” can certainly get their kicks on the 10-year-old Huckleberry Chair – a green and blue-run playground with a dozen runs, or so, that sweep down a moderate pitch – it's the snow-pounded upper bowls on Gravenstafel Mountain, the crazy-steep chutes that plunge off its southern flank, and the beautiful black diamond glades, well, everywhere, that have given Castle its cult-like status.
+Famous for its non-stop, thigh-burning, steep-and-deep fall lines peppered with pine – some of the longest in North America, Castle Mountain is a skier's ski resort.
+While newbies and cruisers can certainly get their kicks on the 10-year-old Huckleberry Chair, a green and blue-run playground with a dozen runs, or so, that sweep down a moderate pitch, t's the snow-pounded upper bowls on Gravenstafel Mountain, the crazy-steep chutes that plunge off its southern flank and the beautiful black diamond glades, well, everywhere, that have given Castle its cult-like status.
 And, of course, the epic powder dumps that provide fresh tracks for days afterwards.
-(Castle receives, on average, nine metres – or 30 feet! – of snow per year and, happy happy joy, joy, very few days with lift lines.)
+(Castle receives, on average, nine metres or 30 feet! of snow per year and, happy happy joy, joy, very few days with lift lines.)

-Adding to its aura is its unpretentious vibe, its value ($74 for an adult day ticket), and its rustic, ‘80s-era ski bar with enough old memorabilia plastered on the walls and ceiling to warrant a couple of visits to soak it all in.
+Adding to its aura is its unpretentious vibe, its value ($94.95 for an adult day ticket – about 25% less than the Banff resorts), and its rustic, 80s-era ski bar with enough old memorabilia plastered on the walls and ceiling to warrant a couple of visits to soak it all in.
 (And, for the love of all things decent, get the flatbread pizza.)

 If you go